fusionfoto/swiftclientgui-mdsearch-plugin/README.md

 ## `postMessage()` interface

-### init-data
+### swiftstackclient-init-data

-You will always recieve an init-data message on page load.
+You will always recieve a swiftstackclient-init-data message on page load, from SwiftStack Client.
 The postMessage event will have a `data` property with these attributes:

-  - `type`: "init-data"
+  - `type`: "swiftstackclient-init-data"
   - `elasticURI `: The URI to the elastic endpoint SwiftStack client is currently using
   - `query `: The previous elasticsearch query you ran, if any, as an object.

-### validation-request
+### swiftstackclient-validation-request

 You can **send** a validation request at any time.
 The postMessage data must be an object with these properties:

-  - `type`: "validation-request"
+  - `type`: "swiftstackclient-validation-request"
   - `query`: Your elasticsearch query as an object.

-You should then listen for a `validation-response` reply from the client:
+You should then listen for a `swiftstackclient-validation-response` reply from the client:

-### validation-response
+### swiftstackclient-validation-response

 When validation completes, the client will send this message.
 The postMessage event will have a `data` property with these attributes:

-  - `type`: "validation-response"
+  - `type`: "swiftstackclient-validation-response"
   - `validated`: `true` if the query validated OK; `false` otherwise.
   - `error`: The error message as a string from elasticsearch, if any.

-### search-request
+### swiftstackclient-search-request

 You can **send** a search request at any time, even if you know your query to be invalid.
 The postMessage data must be an object with these properties:

-  - `type`: "search-request"
+  - `type`: "swiftstackclient-search-request"
   - `query`: Your elasticsearch query as an object.

-You can optionally then listen for a `search-response` reply from the client:
+You can optionally then listen for a `swiftstackclient-search-response` reply from the client:

-### search-response
+### swiftstackclient-search-response

 When a search is dispatched to elasticsearch (not completed, necessarily), the client will send this message.
 The postMessage event will have a `data` property with these attributes:

-  - `type`: "search-response"
+  - `type`: "swiftstackclient-search-response"

 Thanks!